KaiNorberg/PatchworkOS/README.md

 **Patchwork** is a 64-bit monolithic non-POSIX operating system for the x86_64 architecture that rigorously follows a "everything is a file" philosophy.
 Built from scratch in C it takes many ideas from Unix, Plan9, DOS and others while simplifying them and sprinkling in some new ideas of its own.

+The goal is to eventually have a feature-complete, well-designed and unique operating system skipping easy algorithms while still remaining approachable and educational.

 ![Desktop Screenshot](meta/screenshots/desktop.png)
 ![Doom Screenshot](meta/screenshots/doom.png)